Degenerate homoclinic bifurcations in complex dimension 2: Introduction

+\commentaire{Expo.
+Rmk \#7: Former Remark 1.1 expanded to a subsection of the introduction} Our results bear some similarity with the recent work of Astorg and Bianchi~\cite{astorg-bianchi} and Gauthier, Taflin and Vigny~\cite{GTV}, where ``higher bifurcations'' are studied in spaces of regular endomorphisms of $\mathbb{P}^k(\C)$ (see also~\cite{survey_icm} for a brief account on this topic).

+More precisely, Proposition 5.2 in~\cite{astorg-bianchi} asserts that in a family of 2-dimensional polynomial skew products over a fixed base, admitting a persistent Misiurewicz relation (that is a relation of the form $f^n(c) = p$ where $c$ is critical and $p$ is a repelling periodic point) and satisfying appropriate tranversality conditions, then secondary Misiurewicz bifurcations are created at every parameter.
+Thus, Theorem~\ref{thm:persistent} is an analogue of this result for homoclinic bifurcations.

+The construction in~\cite{GTV} is more complicated, and combines Misiurewicz and homoclinic mechanisms.
+A common point with our work is the use of smooth linearization at saddle points to get a precise control of iterated graphs.
+For this, the authors use the results of Sell~\cite{sell} on $C^1$ linearization, while Theorem~\ref{thm:quadratic} requires more precise $C^k$ estimates for large $k$, for which we need to come back to the original work of Sternberg~\cite{sternberg2}.
+Another aspect of~\cite{GTV} is the verification of various transversality conditions in the parameter space, which is reminiscent of Theorem~\ref{thm:newhouse_henon}.

-\begin{rmk} Theorems~\ref{thm:persistent} and~\ref{thm:newhouse_henon} bear some similarity with recent work of Gauthier, Taflin and Vigny~\cite{GTV}, where ``higher bifurcations'' are studied in spaces of regular endomorphisms of $\mathbb{P}^k(\C)$ (see also~\cite{astorg-bianchi}, as well as~\cite{survey_icm} for a brief account on this topic).
-These theorems can actually be interpreted from the perspective of higher bifurcations (at least in the moderately dissipative regime): indeed the bifurcation locus has some codimension 1 structure given by the hypersurfaces of persistent homoclinic tangencies, and inside these hypersurfaces Theorem~\ref{thm:persistent} can recursively be used to construct new tangencies.
-One might expect that the analogue of Theorem~\ref{thm:newhouse_henon} holds recursively, so that if $\La$ is a component of the space of polynomial automorphisms of given degree, then on a dense subset of the bifurcation locus there should be $\dim(\La)$ ``independent'' tangencies. \end{rmk}
+More generally, our results can be interpreted from the perspective of higher bifurcations (at least in the moderately dissipative regime): indeed the bifurcation locus has some codimension 1 structure given by the hypersurfaces of persistent homoclinic tangencies, and inside these hypersurfaces Theorem~\ref{thm:persistent} can recursively be used to construct new tangencies.
+One might expect that the analogue of Theorem~\ref{thm:newhouse_henon} holds recursively, so that if $\La$ is a component of the space of polynomial automorphisms of given degree, then on a dense subset of the bifurcation locus there should be $\dim(\La)$ ``independent'' tangencies (compare with~\cite{berger-biebler}).